 So, if that physical copy is so important, what happens if something happens to it?
 What are you supposed to do if you lose it or if it gets damaged?
 Well, don’t worry, your registration itself is still in order in the Canadian Vessels Registry.
 However, if you don’t have the official certificate on you while operating the vessel, that doesn’t matter.
 You don’t have physical proof of the registration on you.
 So, in cases of damaged or lost boat ownership in Ontario, you’ll want to request what is known as a replacement certificate.
 This will grant you a new certificate of registration so that you don’t have to set sail without it.

 Replacing Your Certificate of Ownership

 How are you going to request such a certificate, though?
-Well, like we said, the registration is still in place with Transport Canada, so it’s not like you have to register the vessel all over again.
-No, what you need to do is going through the process of requesting a replacement certificate, which will get you a new copy of the documentation.
+Well, as we said, the registration is still in place with Transport Canada, so it’s not like you have to register the vessel all over again.
+No, what you need to do is go through the process of requesting a replacement certificate, which will get you a new copy of the documentation.
 So, if you’ve lost boat ownership in Ontario, all you need to do is submit the form for a replacement to Transport Canada.
 You can do so right here through our website, and it will only be a matter of time before you receive the new copy of your certificate on the mail.